 Thanks to Don, and to my entire experience at that 30-day job, the idea of being an entrepreneur popped back into my head.

 That, plus the support of one of the greatest men I’ve ever met, Butch Weiss, with whom I’d worked before being fired from my move to Milwaukee job, who told me that if I ever wanted to start a business, he would want to join me.

 Butch gave me the confidence to move ahead.

 I wasn’t sure how to do everything that needed to be done, but I started moving forward and learned what I needed along the way.
 Sometimes the easy way but more often the hard.

 The creation of Advanced Waste Services, Inc:

-The short story is that in 2015, by which time Butch, Larry and Chuck were no longer with the business, and I had 2 new partners, Karen and Tom, with whom I’d worked for nearly 20 years each, I sold AWS to a publicly traded company called Covanta Energy.
+The short story is that in 2015, by which time Butch, Larry and Chuck were no longer with the business, I sold AWS to a publicly traded company called Covanta Energy.
 Our team had grown to about 150 people, we were doing about $45 Million in sales, made money and had a great reputation in the marketplace.
 Selling the business wasn’t easy, but it was the right thing for me, my family and the AWS team.

 I’ve developed a mindset that is built on designing a life that is driven by Options, rather than Obligations.
 My goal is to create new opportunities, relationships and success stories as a result of doing the things I most want to do while avoiding the things I do not most want to do.

 The Options I’m focused on now include my Health, my Family, my new Business Adventure, ERC Midwest, LLC, the How’d it Happen Podcast, the completion of my first book and investing in startup companies and other interesting opportunities.